 Opposed to the red and black varieties, White currants are rarely used in savory applications.
 Their low acidity and sweet flavor profile is best reserved for desserts or other confections.
 Their high pectin content make them a natural choice for jams, jellies or tart fillings, though it is best to sieve out the small seeds.
 Suspend the pearly berries in gelatin or frozen fruit juice for a sophisticated popsicle.
 They can be eaten fresh, cooked or dried, and also make a stunning garnish when coated in castor sugar.
 Complimentary pairings include, cinnamon, nutmeg, vanilla, cream, clove, citrus fruits, tomatoes, juniper, ginger, strawberries, huckleberries, peaches, cherries, gin, basil, lemon verbena and mint.

 White currants are a natural mutation of the red currant which has its ancestral roots in Central and Eastern Europe as well as parts of Asia.
 They are a cool-climate plant and considered a rare find at most farmer’s markets.
 The White currant is easily damaged due to its extra thin skin and should be handled with extreme care.
 To harvest, the entire berry-laden twig should be snipped from the bush, rather than the individual berries themselves.

 Recipes that include White Currant Berries.
 One is easiest, three is harder.

 |Healthfully Ever After||Summer White Currant Lemonade Cocktail|

-People have spotted White Currant Berries using the Specialty Produce app for iPhone and Android.
+Someone spotted White Currant Berries using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.